aakarsh2126/Stock-Price-Prediction/README.md

 # Stock-Price-Prediction
-A python script written recurrent neural network model to predict current stock price of google.
+A Rrecurrent Neural Network model to predict current stock price of google.